gajanan-more/Golang-Tutorials/README.md

 ### Advantage of Go

-There are several reasons why you should use Golang over other programming languages like python, nodejs, ruby, etc
+There are several reasons why you should use Golang over other programming languages like python, nodejs, ruby, etc.

 Following are the advantages of Golang: